-The inception of execution of this statement causes a cessation of execution of the executable program.
+The inception of execution of this statement causes a cessation of execution of this executable program.
 Execution must be resumable.
 At the time of cessation of execution the octal digit string is accessible.
-The decision to resume execution is not under control of the program.
-If execution is resumed without otherwise changing the state of the processor, then, after the completion of the PAUSE statement, the normal execution sequence is continued.
+The decision to resume execution is not under control of the program, but if execution is resumed without otherwise changing the state of the processor, the completion of the PAUSE statement causes continuation of normal execution sequence.

 7.1.2.8 DO Statement.
-A DO statement is of one of the forms: DO $n \ i = m_1, m_2, m_3$
+A DO statement is of one of the forms:

+DO $$n \ i = m_1, m_2, m_3$$

-DO $n i = m_1, m_2$
+or DO $n \ i = m_1, m_2$